-Platelet Model ('busy' -> 'lazy' CA)
+Platelet Model ('busy' → 'lazy' CA)

 To manage this, we need to move barriers to FORKed processes.
-The general solution is given by making barriers MOBILE.

-Their clie are enrolled on
+The general solution is given by making Their clie. barriers MOBILE.
+Ily, that are enrolled on synchronise access to the cell servere merator and the display.

-synchronise synchronise